Sophomore Year Experience (SYE)

-In 2015, 94 percent of student attendees said that the dinner provided a positive "kick-off" to their sophomore year, and 90 percent indicated that the event helped them recognize the importance of the sophomore year for their academic and personal development.
-Ninety-two percent of students said that the keynote address and/or after-dinner discussions helped them begin and/or continue exploring questions of vocation and life purpose.
+In 2016, 95 percent of student attendees said that the dinner provided a positive "kick-off" to their sophomore year, and 91 percent indicated that the event helped them recognize the importance of the sophomore year for their academic and personal development.
+Ninety percent of students said that the keynote address and/or after-dinner discussions helped them begin and/or continue exploring questions of vocation and life purpose.
 When asked to identify their main goals for the sophomore year, students indicated particular interest in pursuing internships and study abroad opportunities; forging deeper mentoring relationships with faculty and staff; deciding on majors, second majors, and minors; improving academic success; figuring out who they want to be; and getting more involved in clubs/activities.

 Are you thinking of adding a minor, a second major, or perhaps switching majors?
-Come check out all of your opportunities, as well as programming available through Study Abroad, BCA, Career Services, Community and Civic Engagement, Prestigious Scholarships, and the Honors Program.
+Come check out all of your opportunities, as well as programming available through Study Abroad, BCA, Career Services, Community and Civic Engagement, Prestigious Scholarships, the Purposeful Life Work Program, and the Honors Program.

 For more information, please contact Professor Brian Newsome.

 In January 2016, the SYE featured a Sophomore Retreat where participants learned more about themselves, their talents and strengths; what truly matters to them and why it matters; and their own unique sense of purpose.
-The retreat was held in the Susquehanna Room, and students enjoyed a delicious meal with mentors like Dr. Kurt DeGoede and the Rev. Dr. Tracy Wenger Sadd (both pictured below).
+The retreat was held in the Susquehanna Room, and students enjoyed a delicious meal with mentors like Dr. Kurt DeGoede and the Rev. Dr. Tracy Wenger Sadd.

-After attending the Sophomore Year Retreat, Irene Snyder, was inspired to make a difference in the lives of others.
+After attending the Retreat during her sophomore year, Irene Snyder was inspired to make a difference in the lives of others.
 Irene is a member of the Class of 2017 and is a Mass Communications major and Sociology minor as well as the programming director of ECTV-40.
-Irene partnered up with the Carter Bowman Foundation to create a toy drive that provided games for child and teen cancer patients.
+Irene partnered with the Carter Bowman Foundation to create a toy drive that provided games for child and teen cancer patients.
 Instead of just toys in general, the drive included board games, “to go” games, and card games that children can play with nurses, visitors, friends, and family.
 The toy drive was a huge success and was able to bring a little bit of fun to those going through a rough time!